Hell Night (1981)

 Rating:

-Four fraternity pledges try to join the Alpha Sigma Rho and it's sister sorority but the head of the campus named Peter Bennett (Kevin Brophy) tells them that they have to spend a night at a supposed abandoned manor owned by a family called the Garth's as 12 years from that day a previous resident murdered his entire family.
+Four fraternity pledges try to join the Alpha Sigma Rho and it's sister sorority but the head of the campus Peter Bennett (Kevin Brophy) tells them that they have to spend a night at a supposed abandoned manor owned by a family called the Garth's.
+It's been 12 years from that day a previous resident murdered his entire family.

 Legend has it that the Garth killer is still alive and roaming the manor and is mentally retarded who will kill anyone trespassing.

-While the four stay in the manor Peter and his two friends named Scott (Jimmy Sturtevant) and May (Jenny Neumann) all decide to do some scary pranks on them but suddenly they realise that the legend about the Garth killer being alive is true and are all killed one by one as the killer uses trap doors and secret panels to sneak up on them and the fraternity pledges.
+While the four stay in the manor Peter and his two friends Scott (Jimmy Sturtevant) and May (Jenny Neumann) all decide to do some scary pranks on them.
+Suddenly they realise that the legend about the Garth killer being alive is true and are all killed one by one as the killer uses trap doors and secret panels to sneak up on them and the fraternity pledges.

 There's many different great shots in the beginning of the movie with a frat party going on as well as a nice presence by Peter Bennet acting flirtatious towards a party girl.
 There's also a good shot on Marti asking her friends who he is which grabs your attention too.

-The film spots a great shot at the dark creepy old mansion.
+The film also spots a great shot at the dark creepy old mansion.
+A perfect touch and a start to what the terror unfolds later on.

-There's great discussions between Seth and Denise Dunsmore goofing around and getting friendly with one another which looked quite amusing.
+Great discussions between Seth and Denise Dunsmore goofing around and getting friendly with one another which looked quite amusing.
+For sure looked uplifting on two horny pledge students having fun which is a great add on to a slasher flick.

-There's a nice shot on May walking along a ground with the killers hand from a trap door grabbing her which makes you jump a bit and looking very frightening as well as her falling into the trap door with the killers hands getting ready to swing an axe and a nice shot on her looking terrified and then screaming.
+A nice shot on May walking along a ground in which the moments here looked good and dark.
+A definite moment for something deadly to happen and it just does.
+The killers hand from a trap door starts to grab her which makes you jump a bit and looking very frightening as well as her falling into the trap door with the killers hands getting ready to swing an axe.
+A nice shot on her looking terrified and then screaming.

 There's a nice moment with Denise in a bathroom checking stuff out with some good jumping moments on minor pranks when she opens some lids with those jokes popping out of them as well as a nice shot on the other end with Peter wearing a mask on the other side of the mirror and flashing it towards her and she doesn't get the joke which looked a little humorous on how it was coached.

-There's a good discussion with both Jeff and Marti when they test a door discovering some of the pranks there as well as him shouting out to the head sigma leaders about them aware of what they're doing which all came together in a good fashion.
+A good discussion with both Jeff and Marti when they test a door discovering some of the pranks there as well as him shouting out to the head sigma leaders about them aware of what they're doing.
+This all came together in a good fashion.

-There's also a good moment between the both of them discussing on what they thought they saw when they were younger as well as Marti by coming over to his bed and then a nice close up shot on the two of them moving in to kiss one another.
+There's also a good moment between the both of them discussing on what they thought they saw when they were younger as well as Marti by coming over to his bed.
+Then a nice close up shot on the two of them moving in to kiss one another.

-A good moment with Peter on the roof of the manor with wind blowing and calling to one of his friends and then rolling up a cable cord and spotting his dead friend with a great close up shot on his face looking shocked.
+The terror is about to unleash once again with Peter on the roof of the manor with wind blowing and calling to one of his friends.
+Then he rolls up a cable cord and spotting his dead friend with a great close up shot on his face looking shocked.

-A good moment with Seth returning to the bed after going to the bathroom and then unpulling the covers with a great close up shot on a decapitated head and him freaking out.
-Then there's a great anxious discussions with him telling Jeff and Marti what happened and anxious to escape the manor.
+A great anxious moment with him telling Jeff and Marti what happened anxious to escape the manor.
 All of this was powerfully done.

 Great shots on Seth struggling and trying to climb over the metal gate which looks suspenseful wondering if he will make without getting hurt.

-There's a good moment with Marti and Jeff by slowly walking back to the manor and a shot closing in on an open door with the two of them slowly going to the door and being cautious which looked creepy.
+There's a good moment with Marti and Jeff by slowly walking back to the manor along with a shot closing in on an open door with the two of them slowly going to the door and being cautious which looked creepy.

 Many good shots on Jeff walking around a maze of bushes with a pitchfork and then spotting a corpse.

-There's a good discussion between Jeff and Marti by lying near a bed with a background on a carpet rising up with the killer hiding under it and slowly creeping up on them and then a good shot on Marti turning around and screaming with Jeff showing full of energy by getting up and stabbing this killer with the pitchfork.
+A good discussion between Jeff and Marti lying near a bed with a background on a carpet rising up with the killer hiding under it and slowly creeping up on them.
+This for sure was genuinely scary.
+Then a good shot on Marti turning around and screaming with Jeff showing full of energy by getting up and stabbing this killer with the pitchfork.

 A nice shot on Jeff falling down a staircase while struggling with the killer.

-There's a great close up shot on Seth pointing a shotgun towards one of the killers and shooting him with him and falling into a fountain pool and then him walking down to check up with the killer rising up again with a good close up shot on this and then this dude shooting him again.
+A great close up shot on Seth pointing a shotgun towards one of the killers and shooting him with him.
+Then this maniac falls into a fountain pool with him walking down to check up with the killer.
+By how this was shot kept me in suspense wondering if he will rise up to attack.
+Quite often this is common in a horror flick.

-Good moment with Seth entering the manor and telling Marti and Jeff that he shot the killer with a nice shot on another killer from a corner pulling him in and then a loud gun bang and then the shotgun being thrown on the floor.
-There's a good shot on Marti slowly walking near the gun and trying to get it with the killer trying to jump at her which makes you jump a bit.
+Good moment with Seth entering the manor and telling Marti and Jeff that he shot the killer.
+Then a nice shot on the second Garth killer from a corner pulling him in.
+Suddenly a loud gun shot.
+Then the shotgun being thrown on the floor.
+Suddenly things are carefully focused with a good shot on Marti slowly walking near the gun and trying to get it.
+This looked bone chilling leaving a bad feeling that Seth isn't the one who survived.
+We all expect a terrorising moment right when Jeff tries to reach for this weapon.
+Trust me you may jump a bit afterwards.

-A great scene on Marti which looked wonderfully done with her climbing on top of a roof with wind blowing and trying to get away from the killer with great shots on her doing this.
+A great scene on Marti which looked wonderfully done with her climbing on top of a roof with wind blowing and trying to get away from the killer.
+Great shots on her doing this.

 Bottom line: Another great cheesy slasher flick by the same makers that brought you Halloween.
 Everything about this film was quite dark and mysterious wondering when these killers will show up next and which doorways they have to each of the areas around or inside the manor.

-Lots of great scenery in this one as well as looking at some pledges doing anything to join the Alpha Sigma Rho looking like a total party flick and then the terror really happens as the people are being slayed which you don't expect on a Hell Night to get into the sorority house.
+Lots of great scenery in this one as well as looking at some pledges doing anything to join the Alpha Sigma Rho looking like a total party flick.
+Then the terror really happens as the people are being slayed which you don't expect on a Hell Night to get into the sorority house.

 It's no doubt one of those fun to watch horror films of the 80's in the same vein like Prom Night or even Terror Train.
 During this time period alot of slasher films were made and others imitaded them.
 I can find this film to be very influential.